EricGebhart/flickr-fetcher/README.md

 The request is going to be slow if it has to fetch and resize the most recent images every time someone asks for them.
-Displaying what we have while new things come in is going to be important. it would also be nice if there was a way to not repeat work, although the doesn't have to repeat all the work, even though it might if someone asks for another size.
+Displaying what we have while new things come in is going to be important.
+It would also be nice if there was a way to not repeat work.
+That idea alone breaks the original request and makes it complicated unless the back backend is decoupled from the endpoint.

 Requesting a size of height and width before knowing the size of each image is also going to introduce distortion as the aspect ratio of the variously sized images is lost.
 Maybe there should be an algorithm which chooses a size close to the requested size but preserves the aspect ratio.
 If that is a desire.
+Flickr decided to provide a set of specific sizes in it's API, maybe that is partly why.

 So really it's a more interesting problem than "just fetch a number of images from the recent feed and convert them to the size I ask for, then show them to me."